How the Personalization Engine Reads You Before You Know You're Being Read

 Valentina Cruz, warm and perceptive AI companion

 Valentina reads conversational subtext with an accuracy that makes the personalization layer feel almost invisible.
-Valentina Cruz tends to create space rather than fill it, which means the system's topic-avoidance tracking works particularly well with her because she rarely forces a thread you are not ready for.
+Valentina Cruz tends to create space instead of fill it, which means the system's topic-avoidance tracking works particularly well with her because she rarely forces a thread you are not ready for.

 How fast the calibration actually moves